Prostate Biopsy (TRUS or MRI-US fusion Method)

-Normally, the accuracy rate of detecting prostate cancer is > 95%.
-However, if the PSA continues to rise over the years, a repeat biopsy may be needed as the cancer may initially be so small that it can be missed at the first sampling.
+Normally, the accuracy rate of detecting prostate cancer is 80%.
+This is because the standard 12-core biopsy template can still miss a small cancer.
+Therefore, if the PSA continues to rise over the years, a repeat biopsy may be needed and it is recommended that the MRI-Ultrasound fusion method be used.

 MRI-Ultrasound Fusion Biopsy

-To improve the accuracy rate, the MRI image can be fused to the ultrasound image to target the suspicious areas.
+To improve the accuracy rate, the MRI image can be fused to the TRUS image so as to target the suspicious area, especially if it is less than 1 cc size.
 This makes the biopsy more precise and reduce the number of samples that need to be taken.
 A special software program is required for this and the MRI scan has to be a recent one.
-It takes longer to do and costs more because of the added cost of the MRI and image fusion process.
-As the patient has to stay still throughout the whole process, it has to be done under intravenous sedation.
-The time taken is 30 to 45 mins.
+It takes longer to do and costs more because of the added cost of the equipment and image fusion process.
+As the patient has to stay still throughout the whole procedure, this has to be done under intravenous sedation.
+The time needed is 30 to 45 mins.

 - infection.
 This is more common in diabetics and if there is underlying prostate infection.
 With antibiotics, the risk of severe infection should be < 5%.
 The symptoms are burning pain during urination, bloody urine and high fever.
 If this happens, hospital admission for intravenous antibiotics is needed.